-The HyperX Alloy Origins is an outstanding keyboard for gaming.
-The linear switches are incredibly responsive and require very little force to actuate.
+The HyperX Alloy Origins is an outstanding gaming keyboard.
+Its linear switches are incredibly responsive and require very little force to actuate.
 It has excellent build quality, and its full RGB backlighting is great for dark room gaming.
 Although every key can be reprogrammed, it lacks dedicated macro keys for MMO games.

 The HyperX Alloy Origins is a wired-only keyboard and can't be used with mobile devices.

 The HyperX Alloy Origins is fairly large, as it's a full-size keyboard with a NumPad.
 There's a TKL (tenkeyless) variant of this keyboard called the HyperX Alloy Origins Core, or you can also consider the Hyperx Alloy FPS Pro, though the latter has a single red color backlight instead of RGB.

 This keyboard has an excellent build quality.
 It has a full aluminum body that's coated with a soft finish, and the whole keyboard feels solid and hefty, with no signs of flex.
 The keycaps are made of high-quality ABS plastic and are double shot, so you shouldn't have any issues with key legends fading or chipping over time.
 If you want a keyboard with PBT keycaps instead, there's a variant of this keyboard called the HyperX Alloy Origins PBT.
 Alternatively, you can check out the Varmilo VA87M, if you want a keyboard with PBT keycaps that are a little more colorful.

-This keyboard has passable ergonomics.
+This keyboard has okay ergonomics.
 It has two incline settings, but it doesn't come with a wrist rest.
 The kickstands feel solid and shouldn't collapse if you push the keyboard forward.
 Check out the Corsair K68 for a similar keyboard with a detachable wrist rest.

 This keyboard has full RGB backlighting, and each key can be individually customized via HyperX's NGENUITY software.
 The backlight is brighter than other keyboards with RGB backlight, which results in a slight color bleed.

-This is a wired-only keyboard but the cable is detachable, making it easy to replace if it gets damaged.
+This cable is detachable, making it easy to replace if it gets damaged.

 This keyboard has no wireless capabilities.